Circles and Squares

 Click on icons to enlarge

-• Yarn: Jaggerspun Wool/Silk.
+Yarn: Jaggerspun Zephyr, Wool/Silk.

-• This idea caught on with people in a German study group called Fadenwechsel.
+This idea caught on with people in a German study group called "Fadenwechsel".
 Two members used this double weave technique to create many lightweight scarves for an exchange.

 Click here to see them all.

-I like the idea of my double weave technique so much I had to try another pair of scarves.
+I liked the idea of my double weave technique so much I had to try another pair of scarves.
 This time I used very thick wool, sett at 10 epi.
 The blue-blue layer is woven in plain weave, the green-white-yellow layer is 2-2-twill.
 Naturally the plain weave blocks get to be bigger.
 As a result the twill blocks are smaller and the holes are pointy.

 Click on icons to enlarge

-Copyright © 2010, Gudrun Polak, All Rights Reserved
+Copyright © 2012, Gudrun Polak, All Rights Reserved